HassanAli381/HassanAli381/README.md

 - 👋 Hi, I’m Hassan Ali
 - 👀 I’m interested in Software Engineering and Competitive Programming
 - 🌱 I’m Studying Computer Engineering Focusing on Computer Software
-- 💞️ I’m looking to have a Software Engineering Internship
+- 💞️ I’m extremely curious about learning new things and discovering the technology.
 - 🌍 Some Information About me :
 -     Ready to learn any technology related to Software Engineering when it demands
 -     Had a passion to learn new things and face new challenges.